The Spark (album)

-The Spark is the fifth studio album by English rock band Enter Shikari, released on 22 September 2017 through Ambush Reality and PIAS Recordings.
+The Spark is the fifth studio album by the English rock band Enter Shikari, released on 22 September 2017 through Ambush Reality and PIAS Recordings.
 It was recorded in Northamptonshire in early 2017.

 Background and production

 Following world events in 2016, including Brexit and the election of Donald Trump, leadman Rou Reynolds announced on Twitter that he had been suffering from general anxiety disorder.
 He declared his frustration and newfound inspiration to write what he intended to be the band's most important work.

 Recording for The Spark took place at Angelio Studios and Muttley Ranch in England with David Kosten and Reynolds acting as producers.
 Sessions were recorded by Kosten and Tim Morris.
 Additional recording was done by Reynolds at Radiate Studios with assistance from Luke Gibbs.
 Koston provided additional keyboards and programming to the tracks.
 In addition, Will Harvey and Augusta Harris contributed violin and cello, respectively.
 Koston mixed the album, which was mastered for CD and digital download by Bob Ludwig at Gateway Mastering and for vinyl by Stuart Hawken at Metropolis.